4 Criteria Soft Skill Training Courses Must Meet

 At least, that’s a misconception we’ve heard in the past that we’re happy to dispel.

 Effective soft skill training requires an interactive experience where participants can learn through decision-making and real-world application.
-Without real-world application, only 19 percent of knowledge gained can actually be applied.
+Without real-world application, only 19% of knowledge gained can actually be applied.

-Let’s explore the essential criteria your soft skill training courses must meet and the type of training that is the most impactful on your employees’ progress.
+Let’s explore the essential criteria your soft skill training courses must meet and the type of training that's the most impactful on your employees’ progress.
 In this article, we will also review how to bring your training to the next level with customized training techniques.

 Your Soft Skill Training Should Check these 4 Boxes